 - The assignment or release of a securities option acquired by reason of the individual’s employment or by reason of the employment of any other person

-We have also produced some more blogs in this series:
+We have produced other blogs in this series to help: